igaro/app/README.md

 Read [http://app.igaro.com/testing](http://app.igaro.com/testing) first.

-Run the test suite using npm test.
+Run the test suite by starting grunt and running npm test.

-Run unit tests individually by setting Firefox's about:config->security.fileuri.strict_origin_policy to false and opening the HTML file.
+You may individually tests by setting Firefox's about:config->security.fileuri.strict_origin_policy to false and opening the HTML file.

 ##  Modules